PDF lesson plan

 12-bar blues and the walking bass are the go-to for keyboard lessons up and down the country – but I have encountered problems when asking students to take that knowledge and the skill set acquired, and apply them to learning a song of their choice.

-To promote the musical understanding of chord structure and basic keyboard skills it is essential the students are not scared to attempt chords that use those scary black notes.
+If you are going to promote the musical understanding of chord structure and basic keyboard skills, it’s essential students are not scared to attempt chords that use those scary black notes.

 Key curriculum links

 - Ideal for KS3 performance unit.
 Tweak it by instrument, solo/ensemble or by introducing sequencing elements